Mount Cooking! Heatwave blasts through South Island with summer temperatures nearing mid-30s

 The second hottest place was Hurunui, in Canterbury, which was facing 33C; while Masterton was recording a high of 32.2C.

-Those hoping for a cooler night's sleep tonight can keep dreaming.
+Anyone hoping for a cooler night's sleep tonight can keep dreaming.

 The MetService says: "Unfortunately, tonight is set to be another warm night for many.''